+36%

-36% Cattle depending partially or completely on forest for sustenance
+Cattle depending partially or completely on forest for sustenance

+(India State of Forest Report 2011)

-200 million 15% of India's population using wood as fuel (India State of Forest Report 2011) Government of India's Strategy The vision of 12th Five-Year Plan (2012-17) on the sector is to 'manage environment, forests, wildlife and challenges due to climate change for faster and equitable growth, where ecological security for sustainability and inclusiveness is restored, equity in access to all environmental goods and eco-system service is assured through institutionalization of people's participation'.
-Overview of Japan's Assistance Assist forest resource management and livelihood improvement of forest dependent communities.
-ODA loans of 225 billion Japanese Yen, approx. Rs 11,800 crore, extended since 1991/92.
+200 million 15% of India's population using wood as fuel (India State of Forest Report 2011) Government of India's Strategy Government of India's policy on the sector is to 'manage environment, forests, wildlife and challenges due to climate change for faster and equitable growth, where ecological security for sustainability and inclusiveness is restored, equity in access to all environmental goods and eco-system service is assured through institutionalization of people's participation'.
+Overview of Japan's Cooperation Assist forest resource management and livelihood improvement of forest dependent communities.
+ODA loans of 225 billion Japanese Yen, approx. Rs 13,000 crore, extended since 1991/92.
 JICA's Assistance Strategy JICA's assistance is directed at striking equilibrium between afforestation and sustained livelihood improvement of the local communities through Joint Forest Management (JFM).
-JICA's assistance also provides for biodiversity conservation, institutional capacity building of forest departments, soil and water conservation measures, research and extension and involvement of NGOs.
+JICA assistance also provides for biodiversity conservation, institutional capacity building of forest departments, soil and water conservation measures, research and extension and involvement of NGOs.

-Integrated Natural Resources Management & Poverty Reduction Project in Haryana JICA promotes use of technology, such as Geographic Information System (GIS) & Management Information System (MIS) for planning and real-time monitoring; linking of Self-Help Groups (SHGs) directly to markets; Carbon Financing and Reducing Emissions from Deforestation & Forest Degradation (REDD+) mechanism.
+Self Help Group Meetings for Micro Financing, Kolar -Karnataka Sustaianble Forest Management and Biodiversity Conservation Project JICA promotes use of technology, such as Geographic Information System (GIS) & Management Information System (MIS) for planning and real-time monitoring; linking of Self-Help Groups (SHGs) directly to markets; Carbon Financing and Reducing Emissions from Deforestation & Forest Degradation (REDD+) readiness.
 JICA's assistance started in 1991 when JFM was in the stage of evolution.
 Projects supported by JICA then focused on afforestation, soil and water conservation, training, extension, and procurement of equipment.
 In 2000, a study was instituted by JICA to review the 'Forestry Sector Policy Issues' wherein the then ongoing projects were examined in terms of design, implementation, effectiveness and sustainability.
-The findings were discussed with concerned agencies and the Ministry of Environment and Forests, Government of India, and the recommendations were incorporated in future projects.
 Projects from 2002 have aimed at equilibrium between afforestation and sustainable livelihood improvement of the local communities through JFM, under which sustainable poverty alleviation and socio economic development activities have been undertaken.
-Going forward, projects will include technology based planning and monitoring, and REDD+ initiatives.
+Going forward, projects will include technology based planning and monitoring, and REDD+ readiness.
 Additionally, JICA is facilitating capacity development of the frontline staff at Directorate of Forest Education (DFE) & Central Academy for State Forest Service (CASFOS), Dehradun, in collaboration with the Ministry of Environment, Forest & Climate Change.
+JICA also supports eco/environment awareness activities, including environmental education at thousands of schools, in JICA-assisted projects.
 Achievements

-Plantation/regeneration activities under JICA supported projects have covered more than 2 million hectares (which is nearly half the area of Haryana state), across 13 states, namely Gujarat, Haryana, Himachal Pradesh, Karnataka, Orissa, Punjab, Rajasthan, Sikkim, Tamil Nadu, Tripura, Uttarakhand, Uttar Pradesh and West Bengal, and another 0.5 million hectares are expected to be covered in next 5 years.
-Over 16,000 JFM committees and 24,000 SHGs have been formed under JICA projects.
+Plantation/regeneration activities under JICA supported projects have covered more than 2 million hectares (which is nearly half the area of Haryana state), across 13 states, namely Gujarat, Haryana, Himachal Pradesh, Karnataka, Odisha, Punjab, Rajasthan, Sikkim, Tamil Nadu, Tripura, Uttarakhand, Uttar Pradesh and West Bengal, and another 0.5 million hectares are expected to be covered in the next 5 years.

+Over 16,000 JFM committees and 24,000 SHGs

+have been formed under JICA projects.

 JICA assisted project for 'Capacity Development for Forest Management and Personnel Training' has received the National Award for Excellence in Training at the inaugural National Symposium on Excellence in Training (NSET).
 An Example of JICA's Assistance: